faisalaljishi/transaction_API/readme.md

    The database stores 5 types.
 (User, Payer, Balance, Transaction and FundQueue)

-   The model User stores all the names of users.
+   The model User stores all the names of users and respective total balances.

    The model Payer stores all the names of payers.